jacksonianrtaylor/movie_rec_proj/README.md

 # Process:

-LOOK: should I go through a top to bottom rundown???
+## preprocessing cells(1-4)

+The first portion of the full_model.ipynb notebook (cells(1-4)) is used for preprocessing.

+Using pandas, complete data rows are removed where there is a lack of data for certain columns.

+Then the data is combined into a dataframe with columns values like this: (user_id, movie_id, users_rating_for_movie, columns for movies metadata..)

+After list conversion, for each user, a loop removes movies that already have a rating for that user.

+Then the process randomly chooses users that fall into the apropriate bounds for the number of ratings to be a svd user, train user, or test user (It chooses 10000 of each).

+Finally extract the data from those users, structure it into a list, and write it into a csv file in this order (bounds_svd_users, bounds_train_users, bounds_test_users)

+Then in the next part of the notebook (cells(5-8)) extracts the data in a format where random samples can be taken of the 10000 users of each type (user_to_data_svd, user_to_data_train, user_to_data_test)

-## Overview
+## Overview for cells(5-8):

+The next cells (cells(5-8)) in the full_model.ipynb notebook are for creating the model specified in the goals section.

-There are three input features to the final model (features 1 2 and 3)
+There are three input features to the final model features 1, 2, and, 3 (both train and test version)

+There is also target_rating_train used to train the model and target_rating_test to test the model

-Each of these features stand on their own as predicitons the target movies rating but they each have a different method of doing so.
+Each of these features stand on their own as predicitons to the target movie's rating but they each have a different method of doing so.

-This is why there combination in a linear model is effecttive even if the benefits are marginal comapared to the most effective feature (feature_3).
+This is why there combination in a linear model is effecttive.

 ## Content Based Filtering: